EndPointCorp/end-point-blog/2010/11/26/ruby-on-rails-cakephp-syntax-comparison.html.md

 title: 'Ruby on Rails versus CakePHP: A Syntax Comparison Guide'
 ---

-My time is typically split between [Interchange](http://www.icdevgroup.com/i/dev) and [Spree](http://www.spreecommerce.com/) development, but in a recent project for [JackThreads](http://www.jackthreads.com/), I jumped back into CakePHP code.
+My time is typically split between [Interchange](http://www.icdevgroup.com/i/dev) and [Spree](https://spreecommerce.org/) development, but in a recent project for [JackThreads](https://www.jackthreads.com/), I jumped back into CakePHP code.
 CakePHP is one of the more popular PHP MVC frameworks and is inspired by Rails.
 I decided to put together a quick syntax comparison guide between CakePHP and Rails since I occasionally have to look up how to do some Rails-y thing in CakePHP.

 <table cellpadding="5" cellspacing="0" class="phprails" width="100%"><tbody><tr class="alt">   <th align="center" valign="middle"><h3>Basic</h3></th>   <td align="center" style="width: 43%;" valign="middle">Ruby on Rails</td>   <td align="center" style="width: 43%;" valign="middle">CakePHP</td> </tr>
-<tr>   <td align="center" valign="top">MVC Code Inclusion</td>   <td valign="top"> Rails is typically installed as a gem and source code lives in the user's gem library.
-In theory, a modified version of the Rails source code can be "frozen" to your application, but I would guess this is pretty rare.   </td>   <td valign="top"> CakePHP is typically installed in the application directory in a "cake/" directory.
-The "app/" directory contains application specific code.
-From my experience, this organization has allowed me to easily debug CakePHP objects, but didn't do much more for me.   </td> </tr>
+<tr>   <td align="center" valign="top">MVC Code Inclusion</td>   <td valign="top"> Rails is typically installed as a gem and source code lives in the user’s gem library.
+In theory, a modified version of the Rails source code can be “frozen” to your application, but I would guess this is pretty rare.   </td>   <td valign="top"> CakePHP is typically installed in the application directory in a “cake/” directory.
+The “app/” directory contains application specific code.
+From my experience, this organization has allowed me to easily debug CakePHP objects, but didn’t do much more for me.   </td> </tr>
 <tr>   <td align="center" valign="middle">Application Directory Structure</td>   <td valign="top"> <pre class="brush:plain gutter: false">app/
   controllers/ models/ views/ helpers/ lib/